 - Spooky-Scary or Spooky-Fun? ☠️ Scary.

-I’d like to thank Dark Horse Books for providing an advance copy via Edelweiss+ in exchange for an honest review.
+I’d like to thank Dark Horse Books for providing an advance copy via Edelweiss+ in exchange for review consideration.

 House of Fear is billed as Tales from the Crypt meets Scooby-Doo, and I can’t think of a more perfect way to describe this fun, spooky new horror anthology series.
 Featuring five stories about brave, resourceful kids defeating monsters (…well, mostly defeating monsters), it provides plenty of scares suitable for young readers and even sneaks in some lessons along the way about things like the importance of brushing your teeth and why you shouldn’t cry wolf.
 Don’t worry, though: this is no trick-or-treat bag filled with dental floss and pennies.
 In true Tales from the Crypt fashion, there are a few delightful twists and deliciously unhappy endings to satisfy horror hounds and kids looking for something a little sour mixed in with the sweetness.